-The bill seeks to amend West Virginia's DNA data laws, focusing on the collection and maintenance of DNA for law enforcement purposes.
+The bill seeks to amend West Virginia's DNA data laws to enhance the collection and maintenance of DNA for law enforcement purposes.
 It mandates DNA collection from all individuals convicted of felonies and certain misdemeanors, as well as those charged with felony offenses following a grand jury indictment.
 Notably, the bill introduces the qualifying offense of domestic battery and specifies the methods for DNA testing.
 It also allows for the establishment of emergency and legislative rules regarding DNA collection and expungement processes, ensuring that any failure to expunge or delays in expungement do not invalidate law enforcement actions based on DNA matches.

 Statutes affected: Introduced Version: 15-2B-2, 15-2B-3, 15-2B-5, 15-2B-6, 15-2B-9, 15-2B-11